 We have seen contractors in our area that have built quite a few arenas that were considered by the customers to be unsuccessful.
 These customers selected the contractors service based on budget alone.
 These customers believed that they had built their arena and saved a lot of money until their horses started to require more attention from their veterinarians than normal and started to miss competing in events due to poor footing in their training arena.
 Other people found out that they could only use their arenas during optimal weather.
 The main reasons many arenas are not successful is the lack of knowledge of how to select footing materials and lack of knowledge of the footing requirements of different disciplines.
 We have other contractors in our area that claim to be arena builders just because they own horses.
 Being able to move dirt does not qualify someone to build an arena

 A successful arena, indoor or outdoor, begins with choosing the right location and then properly excavating and preparing the area where the arena footing material will be installed.
-A list of questions should be asked about this step that include,
+A list of questions should be asked about this step that includes:

 - Is the native material suitable for the foundation of the arena?